aws/aws-advanced-python-wrapper/docs/development-guide/PluginService.md

 The `ConnectionStringHostListProvider` is the default provider.

-The `AuroraHostListProvider` provides information of the Aurora cluster.
+The `RdsHostListProvider` provides information of the Aurora cluster.
 It uses the current connection to track the available hosts and their roles in the cluster.

-The `ConnectionStringHostListProvider` is a static host list provider, whereas the `AuroraHostListProvider` is a dynamic host list provider.
+The `ConnectionStringHostListProvider` is a static host list provider, whereas the `RdsHostListProvider` is a dynamic host list provider.
 A static host list provider will fetch the host list during initialization and does not update the host list afterwards, whereas a dynamic host list provider will update the host list information based on database status.
 When implementing a custom host list provider, implement either the `StaticHostListProvider` or the `DynamicHostListProvider` marker interfaces to specify its provider type.